connorheyz/online-notes/md-articles/ap-comp-gov/3-11-Notes.md

 - The people were very worried about foreigners.
 - They think is is not honorable for the woman to ask the man.
 - A lot of people are not willing to rent an apartment to a single woman.
+- Some people can't deal with the fact that their wives work.
 - **Muhammad Pahlavi** - overthrown in 1979.
 After his reign, women were forced to wear veils and alcohol was banned.
 ### Institutions